 Professor James Taylor PhD, FIETProfessor of Control Engineering

 James Taylor holds a Personal Chair in Control Engineering at Lancaster University.
 He is Impact Champion for the Engineering Department and Director of the Nuclear Science and Engineering Research Group (10 academics, incl.
 4 profs).
 He was Deputy Head of Engineering from 2015-2018, having previously held Director of Teaching roles from 2005-2014.
 His interdisciplinary research on statistical modelling and control of uncertain systems in the natural sciences and engineering, involves applications spanning robotics, transport, energy, health, and the environment.
-He supervises undergraduate and MSc projects in these areas for students across a spectrum of mechanical, electronic, nuclear and chemical engineering disciplines.
+He supervises projects in these areas for students across a spectrum of mechanical, electronic, nuclear and chemical engineering disciplines.

 Professor Taylor is the Lead at Lancaster University for the National Centre for Nuclear Robotics (EPSRC: EP/R02572X/1), and is Co-investigator for Autonomous Inspection for Responsive and Sustainable Nuclear Fuel Manufacture (EP/V051059), Advancing Location Accuracy via Collimated Nuclear Assay for Decommissioning Robotic Applications (EP/V026941/1) and Novel High Performance Wave Energy Converters (EP/V040561/1).
-He has been Principal investigator for seven projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory and Sellafield Ltd, including Autonomous mobile robotic systems for remote handling and nuclear decommissioning.
+He has been Principal investigator for seven projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory and Sellafield Ltd, with a focus on mobile robotic systems for remote handling and nuclear decommissioning.
 He was the Lead at Lancaster University for Adaptive (Medical) Treatment and Robust Control (EP/M015637/1).
 He was Co-investigator for EP/N017749/1 Technology development to evaluate dose rate distribution in PCV and to search for fuel debris submerged in water and BB/M004260/1 Developing an automated microphenotyping platform to unlock the potential of chemical biology in plants.
 Earlier in his career, he was Principal investigator for Control of Nonlinear Systems Identified using Scheduled, Adaptive and State Dependent Parameter Models (GR/R94442/01).